begleysm/ipcam-ftp-tools/README.md

 * second parameter `$2` is a comma delimited list of file extensions to NOT delete `jpg,mp4`

 example usage: `./del-not-ext /path/to/directory jpg,mp4`

+  Note that this script was made somewhat obsolete by the combination of specified extensions and the `move-delete` mode of `bin-by-date`.
+I've left it intact because it might be useful in its own right.